numopic/pysplainer/README.md

   - license: MIT
   - Code style: black
   - pypi version
+- [ ] Run multiple env tests with tox
-- [ ] Find minimum working version of dependancies
+- [ ] Instead of pydantic data model switch to dataclass
+- [ ] Move pytest and numpy to dev dependencies
 - [ ] Publish lib to PyPi
 - [ ] Make a summary of all the situations in which this does not work
 - [ ] Make a plan for next steps